StepashaxGod/NewsCrypto/README.md

-Merging news(with each request to api server, if new news received, adding them to localstorage)					√ (YES) Displaying past news from localStorage based ont the date 																		√ (YES) Creating a login page login.html																											√ (YES) Logic for the login.html 																													(in process...)
+Merging news(with each request to api server, if new news received, adding them to localstorage)					√ (YES) Displaying past news from localStorage based ont the date 																		√ (YES) Creating a login page login.html																											√ (YES) Logic for the login.html 																													(in process...) transmitting files to server, so can utilize node.js																				(in process...)